Airwolf

 They sort of look like they’re flying at you

-This might be a slightly better game if it gave you more to do.
-It does not however, and every mission is introduced by a cutscene of your eyepatched commander instructing you to “go out and bring our people home.”
-You’re then shown a map of enemy territory, which always is made up of an airbase, a fuel dump, and some hostages.
-Then you’re sent in to rescue the hostages, which consists of gunning the engines, flying over the X on the map, gently touching down from a side view in a little rip-off of Choplifter, then gunning the engines again until you’re out of the mission area.
+Then you’re in enemy territory.
+Gun the engines, fly over the X on the map, gently touch down from a side view in a little rip-off of Choplifter, then gun the engines again until you’re out of the mission area.
 Every mission will last an absolute maximum of 30 seconds.
 You can destroy the airbase for points, or hit the fuel dump if you’re low on gas, but the mission areas are so small, the prisoners so few, and Airwolf so damned fast, that you’ll never need to.

 “Stringfellow, I’ll meet you and your helicopter behind enemy lines, and between the two electrical towers.”

-The controls are a confusing point, as start and select are used to accelerate and decelerate your craft.
-Up and down, what you would expect to regulate your speed, are instead used to raise and lower your altitude.
+The controls are confusing.
+Start and Select accelerate and decelerate your craft.
+Up and down on the D-Pad – what you would expect to regulate your speed – are instead used to raise and lower your altitude.
 This is a completely useless feature, since the only visual representation that you’re getting closer to the ground is your altimeter in the cockpit.
 Your altitude affects the gameplay in no way whatsoever, except to give you another gauge to keep your eye on.
-A and B fire missiles and guns, if you feel the need to shoot at the planes swarming around, or more usefully, shoot down cloudy missiles launched at you.
-Most times you can simply fly around at full speed and avoid them.
-Sound is average, with a nice rendition of the Airwolf theme, the only music in the game, and a lot of lackluster sound effects for the rest of the time.

 Airwolf could certainly be better, but even then it wouldn’t be great.
 It offers nothing to do justice to the fans of the show, and offers nothing exciting or original for the rest of us.
 As far as I’m concerned, Stringfellow can keep his stolen Airwolf, because this game has proven to me that I want no part of it.